EndPointCorp/end-point-blog/2020/04/29/messaging-app-spring-kafka-pt-two.html.md

 ![Spring pasture](/blog/2020/04/29/messaging-app-spring-kafka-pt-two/spring-pasture.jpg)

-This article is part of a [series](/blog/tags/spring-kafka-series)
+This article is part of a [series](/blog/tags/spring-kafka-series).

-In this part let’s walk through Kafka’s servers and processes, the basics of spring-kafka producers and consumers, persistence, and caching configurations.
+In this part I’ll walk through Kafka’s servers and processes, the basics of spring-kafka producers and consumers, persistence, and caching configurations.

 ### Kafka Servers